 The Course Manager will be the parents' point of contact with the School.
 Parents are invited to find out about their children's progress, so a check must be kept on how each student is performing.

 With the Course's established tradition of good behaviour and the implementation of standard practices set out in the 'Notes for Staff', there should not be many problems of a disciplinary nature.
 The tradition needs to be re-established each year, however.
 Problems that do arise are dealt with by the Course Manager in the first place, but may be referred to the Director if this is appropriate.
 In any case, the Director needs to be kept informed of all developments on the Course.
 Students and their parents are given clear, written 'rules' before the start of the Course so they know just what is expected of them.
-All printed information is available via this link: 2016 Information Pack.
 The domestic side of the Course is handled by Matron who deals with laundry and linen changing as well as medical matters.
 The cleaners answer to Matron in the first place.
 On Matron's days off, the Course Manager or Assistant Course Manager provide cover.

 Progress reports on each student are written (in multiple-choice format) by the teaching staff after the first ten days and, at the end, they write an academic report.
 The Course Manager writes a report on each student's general progress and social behaviour.

 Pay is negotiable for a candidate with proven CM skills and experience.
-Payment is by cheque at the end of the Course.
+Payment is by bank transfer at the end of the Course.
 On request, the Course Manager can be paid a 25% advance by cheque at the end of the first week, to be deducted from the final balance.
-As employment is temporary, we are not at present required to deduct PAYE from British staff at source unless they are ordinarily resident in the UK and, therefore, liable to PAYE.
-Staff must advise us if they are ordinarily resident in the UK.
-Deductions will be on a 'Week 1/Month 1′ basis.
+As employment is temporary, if you affirm that the following is correct - 'this is my first job IN THE UK since 6 April 2021 and I have not been receiving taxable Jobseeker's Allowance, Employment and Support Allowance, taxable Incapacity Benefit, State or Occupational Pension', we are not required to deduct PAYE from staff at source.
 NI is deducted at the prevailing rate.